Potato harvester: Haulm topper

 A haulm topper is an agricultural machine that cuts potato stems (haulms) before potatoes are harvested.
 It is like a flail mower but has the profile of the potato drills.
 Modern potato farmers often mount a haulm topper on the front of the tractor and have a trailed potato harvester towed behind the tractor.
 Toppers can also be rear-mounted.

-It is a very efficient machine.